nih-niddk-mbs/StochasticGene.jl/docs/src/examples/rna_histogram.md

 )
 ```

+By default, folder scanning uses `checkgenes`, so the gene list is restricted to
+genes with the halflife/allele metadata needed by the RNA fit.
+Pass
+`filter_metadata=false` only when you deliberately want to scan filenames
+without that metadata gate.

+`makeswarm_genes` writes all genes into one command file by default and prints
-`makeswarm_genes` prints the number of genes, the batch size, and the number of
+the number of genes and command files.
-batch command files.
 It also returns:

 ```julia
 out.genes